SchaichAlonso/StaticsMapping/README.md

 <br/>
 <br/>
 <h3>Compiling</h3>
-<p>To compile the application from sources, a C++-11 compiler, Qt-5.6 and cmake are needed.</p>
+<p>To compile the application from sources, a C++-11 compiler, Qt-5.6 and cmake are needed.
+Qt-5.9 has a regression fixed in Qt-5.9.2 that affects this project, so Qt-5.9.1 and 5.9.0 cannot be used.</p>
-<p>If found, libgvc is also used.
+<p>If found, libgvc of graphviz is also used.
 On unix, in an empty directory type
 <pre>
 cmake ${source_dir}
 make
 </pre>
 to build everything.
 Replace ${source_dir} by the root of the source tree.</p>
-<p>On win32, using visual c++, use
+<p>On win32, using a visual c++ developer command line prompt, use
 <pre>
 cmake -G"NMake Makefiles" ${source_dir}
 nmake